 – Castings manufacturer components provide EMI/RFI shielding, rigidity, and durability with minimal weight.

 – Due to aluminum’s electrical performance and shielding property benefits, die cast aluminum is ideal for electronic connectors and housings.

 – Aluminum die cast parts are very lightweight and can withstand very high operating temperatures.

-AmTech International has aluminum die casting machines ranging from 120 tons to 3,500 tons.
+AmTech OEM has aluminum die casting machines ranging from 120 tons to 3,500 tons.
 This allows AmTech to serve nearly any OEM industry and application in the United States, Mexico and Canada.

 Our engineering team uses MAGMAsoft® flow simulation software to efficiently design each tool.
 To properly manufacture custom tooling, it’s critical to analyze the injection mold filling, casting process, solidification, heat stress / warping and other potential quality defects.

 For additional information regarding AmTech’s manufacturing solutions or capabilities, please contact our team.